hiclick/hiclick.github.com/fav/photo/docs/typographic-design.md

-# 修图 - Typographic design
+# 修图 - Typographic Design

 Adobe Photoshop CS6 Classroom in a Book